Inderpal004/Git-Github/Readme.md

 git pull origin main

 used to fetch and download content from a remote repo and immediately update the local repo to match that content.

+# Resolving Merge Conflicts

+An event that takes place when Git is unable to automatically resolve differences in code between two commits.